 Our mission is simple: to make contemporary dance accessible to all adults, regardless of age or background.
-Our approach is a framework of regular groups that go through a learning and training process over time which allows for in-depth, intimate group and personal work.
+Our approach is a framework of consistent groups that go through a learning and training process over time which allows for in-depth, intimate group and personal work.
+Bona is more than just a dance school; It is a community that celebrates the inclusivity and passion for dance.
+We are expanding throughout Europe with highly professional teachers, we offer a unique combination of courses in contemporary and modern dance, improvisation, contact improvisation, alongside movement and somatic work.

 Absolutely not!
 Our classes are specifically designed for adults with no prior dance experience.
 We focus on creating a welcoming and supportive environment where you can learn at your own pace.